kserve/kserve/docs/samples/batcher/basic/README.md

 kubectl create -f pytorch-batcher.yaml
 ```

 We can now send requests to the pytorch model using hey.
-Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=pytorch-cifar10